Upper abdominal pain. JAK negative essential thrombocytopaenia.

 Bilateral pleural effusions, larger on the left.
 Minor bibasal atelectasis.

-Appearances are of right liver hypoperfusion, probably from venous congestion from right and middle hepatic vein complete thrombosis.
+Appearances are of right liver hypoperfusion, probably from venous congestion from complete right and middle hepatic vein thrombosis.
 This represents Budd-Chiari syndrome.

 Ultrasound confirmed the presence of occlusive thrombus within the right and middle hepatic veins in keeping with Budd-Chiari syndrome.
-Normal flow direction in the portal veins.